Tutorials

 Internationalizing a FastAPI application doesn’t have to be complicated.
 By structuring translations properly, handling pluralization, datetime, and currency localization, and automatically detecting and persisting user preferences, we’ve built a robust and flexible i18n system.

 We also explored Lokalise as a way to simplify translation management, making it easy to edit, update, and sync translations without manually handling JSON files.
-With tools like Babel for formatting, cookies for persistence, and FastAPI’s powerful query handling, your application can seamlessly serve content in multiple languages.
+With the Lokalise API, tools like Babel for formatting, cookies for persistence, and FastAPI’s powerful query handling, your application can seamlessly serve content in multiple languages.

 With this foundation in place, your FastAPI app is now fully ready for multilingual users.
 As you scale, you can expand translations, integrate external translation services, or even localize UI elements dynamically.
 The key is to automate as much as possible while maintaining full control over language behavior.